 This easy moist homemade chocolate cookie recipe is so easy to make from scratch.
 There’s no need to buy premade cookie dough from the store anymore because these cookies come together super fast.

-You can even prepare these cookies and freeze it.
+You can even prepare these cookies and freeze them.
 That way you can pull some out later when you need them.

 Here’s The Ingredients You’ll Need: